Want to know how you can hold a powerful one-on-one coaching session?

 A lot of people will ask me:

 “Luisa, what do I need to prepare before my sessions?
-Do I need a gorgeous website?
-PDFs?”
+Do I need gorgeous PDFs?”

 You can start your coaching sessions right now with what you have.